-A guide to car insurance for new drivers
+A guide to car insurance for young drivers

-Insurance for new drivers is essentially the same as ordinary policies; the only real difference is the cost.
+Car insurance for a young driver is essentially the same as an ordinary policy; the only real difference is the cost.

 You’ll almost always pay significantly more for your insurance when you’ve only recently passed your test than you would if you were an older, more experienced driver.